 Use /etc/ssh/ssh_config to apply the option to all users in the system, though it will always be overridden if also configured in ~/.ssh/config.

-6. Set preferred authentication method for specific host in the configuration file and save.
+- Set the preferred authentication methods in the configuration file and save it.

 The following configuration example is to only attempt publickey and password method, in that order.

-7. Login to SSH server again without specifying authentication method.
+- Attempt to log in to the SSH server without specifying an authentication method.

 Comment anonymously.
 Login not required.